 MN 387S: Interpersonal Managerial Competencies

 (Directed Study) Focus self-management via self-awareness, responsibility and accountability, active listening and feedback, conflict resolution, managing cultural diversity, building trust, and building effective teams.
 Strategies for enhancing the student's skills in each of these areas.

 Size, structure and culture of corporate organizations and their policies, strategies and actions have significant social, economic, political, and environmental costs and consequences.
 Examines the impact of corporate social issues on each of these areas.

 Application on the principal management functions to non-profit organizations, and relations among volunteer boards of directors and professional non-profit organization managers and interactions between fundraisers, program managers, and granting agency officials, and ethical issues.

 Delineating common and distinguishing features of social purpose businesses and entrepreneurial non-profits, rationale and means for developing partnerships between for-profit, non-profit, and civic organizations to pursue social entrepreneurship initiatives.

 MN 479: Corporate Finance

 An advanced finance course dealing with foundations of financial management used in organization decision making.
-Prerequisites: MN 377, MN 272S or MN 378.
+Prerequisites: MN 377 or IB 378.

 MN 480: Proctoring in Management